Woodland Wellbeing ....

 FOOD AND DRINKS

-We provide hot and cold drinks, snacks and lovely food that we cook together on the campfire.
+We provide hot and cold drinks, snacks and lovely vegetarian food cooked by the group on the campfire.
 All the tools and resources that you need for the day are provided.

 WHO LEADS IT?